 What do I do about a noisy neighbor, or other neighbor complaint?

 First try to handle it directly with the neighbor in question, and in a friendly manner.
 If the problem persists, contact the management company. ( If the noise is extreme, after 10pm, please call the local police department if you feel it is warranted. )

 What should I do if I'm going to be out of town when rent is due?

 Plan in advance!
 Use your online access to make an ACH payment directly from your bank account or send us a check before you leave town, and we will hold it until the day your rent is due.
 Late rent is late rent, regardless of the reason.

 On what day is rent considered late?

-Please refer to your individual lease.
-In most cases, however, rent is considered late if it is not received in our office by 5pm on the third day of the month.
+Rent is due by the 1st day of each month.
+Rent is considered late if it is not received online or in our office by 5pm on the 1st day of the month.
 It is your responsibility to get your rent to us on or before the due-date.
 If you know you will be unable to pay rent on time, let us know.
 We always try to work with our tenants in these matters, but if no word is received from you in advance, you may receive legal notices as well as late fees (refer to your lease for late fee information).

 What happens if my rent check bounces?